Board of Directors

 Lorenzo Pellicioli | X | |

 Generali has not appointed a Lead Independent Director and such choice is compliant with the Italian Corporate Governance Code.
-In fact, the role of Lead Independent Director (LID) - the introduction of which is recommended by the CG Code only in specific cases, which do not apply in the case of Generali - is not necessary in relation to our Company's organisational structure, since the Chairman is neither an executive nor a controlling shareholder of the Company; moreover, the majority of Independent Directors have not yet deemed it necessary to make a proposal to the Board for the appointment of a LID.
+In fact, the role of Lead Independent Director (LID) - the introduction of which is recommended by the CG Code only in specific cases, which do not apply in the case of Generali - is not necessary in relation to our Company's organisational structure, since the Chairman, who is an independent director, is neither an executive nor a controlling shareholder of the Company; moreover, the majority of Independent Directors have not yet deemed it necessary to make a proposal to the Board for the appointment of a LID.

-- The size of the Board of Directors is on average with the European peers and below the average of Italian peers.
+- The size of the Board of Directors is above average of European peers and in line with the average of Italian peers.

 Size - European and Domestic comparison

-- The level of independence of the Board of Directors is below the average of European peers and on average with the Italian peers.
+- The level of independence of the Board of Directors is above average of European and Italian peers.

 % Independence - European and Domestic Comparison

-- The presence of women on the Board of Directors is above the Italian average and high in comparison with European peers.
+- The presence of women on the Board of Directors exceeds the average of Italian and European peers.

-- The average age of the Board of Directors is 60.4 years and exceeds the average of Italian and European peers.
+- The average age of the Board of Directors is 61 years and is above average of Italian peers.

-* Assonime "La Corporate Governance in Italia: autodisciplina, remunerazioni e comply or explain (2019)"
+(1) Assonime "La Corporate Governance in Italia: autodisciplina, remunerazioni e comply or explain (anno 2024)"

 Generali Directors must be chosen based on their professional expertise and competence from among people who have at least three years’ total experience as a qualified professional in the insurance, credit or financial sector.
 They must also meet specific integrity and independence requirements.